radioactive-labs/plutonium-core/docs/guide/installation.md

 # Installation

+Plutonium ships as a gem but with extension points within your app.

 ## Requirements

-Plutonium requires the following to run:

 - Ruby 3.2.2+
 - Rails 7.1+